da-phil/SDC-Semantic-Segmentation/README.md

 This might be improved when a proper normalization step is applied on the images before feeding it into the network.
 Or even image augmentations affecting the brightness and contrast might help to improve the segmentation accuracy.

+### Conclusion / Future work
+After several training attempts it can be concluded that the used VGG16 base architecture seems to be slow and outdated compared to modern MobileNet lightweight network architectures, it is also not easy to train to achieve state-of-the-art results.

 ### Project notes